Best cars

 Read our full Porsche Taycan review to find out more.

-Jeep Avenger
+2023 Jeep Avenger - front tracking

 10. Jeep Avenger

-While this entry may be considered a bit of a curveball as the dual-motor version of the Avenger is still yet to arrive, even the front-wheel-drive version of the first electric Jeep is incredibly capable.
-The Jeep Avenger offers the same raised ride height as the Peugeot e-2008 with which it shares many of its parts, but also comes with an array of off-road driving modes, as well as a special ‘hill descent control’ function for steep declines.
+While this entry may be considered a bit of a curveball as the dual-motor version of the Avenger is still yet to arrive, even the front-wheel drive version of the first electric Jeep is incredibly capable.
+The Jeep Avenger offers the same raised ride height as the Peugeot E-2008 with which it shares many of its parts, but also comes with an array of off-road driving modes, as well as a special ‘hill descent control’ function for steep declines.
 There aren’t many small four-wheel-drive electric cars on the market yet and the Avenger comes the closest to offering the desired extra level of grip.

 Read our full Jeep Avenger review to find out more.